 View a copy of ILR's advanced placement credit policy. (pdf)

 How long does it take to complete the ILR degree?

-All ILR students must complete eight semesters of full-time study, known as residency (12 credits or more completed during one semester is considered full time study), including work done while on an approved credit internship or study abroad program, to meet their degree requirements.
-Those who enroll as a transfer student will be required to complete four to six semesters of full time study, depending on the number of full-time semesters completed at another college or university prior to transfer.
+All ILR students must complete eight semesters of full-time study, known as residency (12 credits or more completed during one semester is considered full-time study), including work done while on an approved credit internship or study abroad program, to meet their degree requirements.
+Those who enroll as transfer students will be required to complete four to six semesters of full-time study, depending on the number of transferable credits completed at another college or university prior to transferring.

-What student organizations does ILR and Cornell offer?
+What student organizations do ILR and Cornell offer?

-ILR students participate in ILR School sponsored student organizations and also from among hundreds of Cornell University clubs and organizations.
+ILR students participate in ILR School student organizations, as well as the hundreds of academic, cultural, social, and athletic clubs and organizations throughout Cornell.